dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-raw.md

 description: "Learn when you might not use CloudEvents and how to disable them."
 ---

-When adding Dapr to your application, some services may still need to communicate via raw Pub/Sub messages not encapsulated in CloudEvents, due to either compatibility reasons or some apps not using Dapr.
-Dapr enables apps to [publish and subscribe to raw events]({{< ref "pubsub-cloudevents.md#publishing-raw-messages" >}}) not wrapped in a CloudEvent.
+When adding Dapr to your application, some services may still need to communicate via pub/sub messages not encapsulated in CloudEvents, due to either compatibility reasons or some apps not using Dapr.
+These are referred to as "raw" pub/sub messages.
+Dapr enables apps to [publish and subscribe to raw events]({{< ref "pubsub-cloudevents.md#publishing-raw-messages" >}}) not wrapped in a CloudEvent for compatibility.

 ## Publishing raw messages